XinyiYS/Parametric-Bayesian-Learning-Games/README.md

-# Parametric Bayesian Learning Games
+# On the Convergence of the Shapley Value in Parametric Bayesian Learning Games [ICML-2022]
 Official implementation of our ICML'22 paper ["On the Convergence of the Shapley Value in Parametric Bayesian Learning Games"](https://arxiv.org/abs/2205.07428) (__21.9%__ acceptance rate).

 ## Requirements